collectiveidea/CollectionGraph/README.md

 ///////////////////

 #### Customizing a Connector Line with Delegate Callbacks
-To display connector lines, you need to use a the delegate callback and set the line's properties.
+To display connector lines, you need to use the delegate callback and set the line's properties.

 ```swift
 protocol CollectionGraphLineDelegate: class {